olavgg/moinmoin-wiki/README.md

 =============

 Docker image with the Moinmoin wiki engine, uwsgi, nginx and self signed SSL.
-Everything included with minumum fuzz and just works.
+Everything included with minimum fuzz and just works.

 You can automatically download and run this with the following command